npragin/ai-club-project-management/tutorials/environment_setup_tutorial.md

    Navigate to your project directory and run `python -m venv myproject-env`. (use `python3` if you had to when checking your Python version)

-   This creates a new directory called `myproject-env` containing your virtual environment.
+   This command creates a new directory called `myproject-env` containing your virtual environment.
 You can name it anything you want, but it's common to use the project name followed by `-env`.
-Virtual environments generally live inside your project directory.
+Virtual environments typically reside within your project directory.

 2. **Activate the virtual environment:**
    - On Linux/Mac (including ENGR servers): `source myproject-env/bin/activate`